feelSpace/FSLib-Android/docs/README.md

 The belt emits a vibration signal to indicate that the internal compass is inaccurate.
 This may happen when the belt is used indoor or in a place with magnetic interferences.
 This compass accuracy signal is performed in compass mode, crossing mode and in application mode (the mode used in navigation).
 For some applications it is preferable to disable the compass accuracy signal, for instance, because vibration signals are not relative to magnetic North or orientation accuracy is not critical.

-The state of the compass accuracy signal can be defined when the navigation controller is instantiated, and also using the method `setCompassAccuracySignal()`.
+You can retrieve the compass accuracy signal state via `isCompassAccuracySignalEnabled()`.
+However, the value may be unknown for a short period after connection.
+The state of the compass accuracy signal can be changed when a belt is connected using the method `setCompassAccuracySignal(boolean enable, boolean persistent)`.
+Any update to the parameter (including the first reading of the parameter after connection) is notified to listeners via the callback `onCompassAccuracySignalStateUpdated(boolean enabled)`.

+:warning: The accuracy signal state setting can be temporary, i.e. defined for the current power cycle of the belt and reset when the belt is powered-off, or the setting can be persistent and saved on the belt.
+In case the setting is saved on the belt, it is important to inform the user of this new configuration as it will also impact the compass and crossing mode when no app is connected to the belt.